crstnn/jsinspect-updated/README.md

-# jsinspect
+# jsinspect-plus

 ## Note this is a fork of jsinspect that now supports ES2020 standard, TS and TSX files.
-It uses Babel 7's parser, upgrading from babylon to the new babel/parser.
+It uses Babel 8's parser, upgrading from babylon to the new babel/parser.
 Support for Flow has been removed in favour of TS.

 Detect copy-pasted and structurally similar JavaScript code.
 Requires Node.js 6.0+, and supports ES2020, JSX, TS and TSX.